When You Think You Can’t Do More, You Can

 Two events in my life changed how I perceived what was possible.
 The first was running and winning the Original Ultimate Runner Competition (10k, 400 meters, 100 meters, a mile, and marathon all ran on the same day).

-By running many events in one day, I learned that the body, mind, and spirit could do much more than we initially believed.
-To run a marathon is a challenge.
-Running four events the same day before a marathon was daunting but possible.
+Through experiencing multiple events in a single day, I discovered that the body, mind, and spirit can achieve much more than we usually think.
+While running a marathon is challenging, I found out that running four events before a marathon on the same day was intimidating and doable.

 I served as Tony Volpentest’s sports agent for many years and, eventually, his coach after my good friend Bryan Hoddle moved on to other pursuits.